heterophyllus/GlassPlotter/README.md

 See also [Wiki](https://github.com/heterophyllus/glassplotter/wiki) to get more information.

 ## Resources
-This application utilizes glass data from catalog files in two formats.
+This application utilizes glass data from catalog files in either of two formats.

 1. Zemax AGF
   AGF files are available on every manufacturers' web site.